Procurement Frameworks.

 G-Cloud Procurement.

-G-Cloud enables a buyer to place a “Call off contract” for a selected service on the G-Cloud Digital Marketplace.
-It can have an initial term of up to 24 months and then can be extended by a further 2 x 12 months.
-Therefore, a G-Cloud call off can be a maximum duration of 48 months before running another G-Cloud or alternation procurement process.
-Below, we take a closer look at what procurement looks like through G-Cloud, a framework established by the UK government for public sector bodies.
+G-Cloud enables a buyer to place a “call off contract” for a selected service on the G-Cloud Digital Marketplace.
+Under G Cloud 14, a call off contract can have an initial term of up to 36 months, with one optional extension of up to a further 12 months.
+Therefore, a G Cloud 14 call off contract can have a maximum duration of 48 months before the buyer needs to run another G Cloud procurement or an alternative procurement process.
+Below, we take a closer look at what procurement looks like through G Cloud, a framework established by the UK government for public sector bodies.

 Below we outline the process that must be followed.
 This is an adapted and simplified interpretation of the CCS buyers’ guide which we have put together assuming School MIS type services are the requirement.
-However, you should make sure they check the latest CSS buyer’s guide: G-Cloud buyers’ guide – GOV.UK (www.gov.uk) before embarking on a G- Cloud procurement.
+However, you should always check the latest CCS buyer’s guide: G-Cloud buyers’ guide – GOV.UK (www.gov.uk) before embarking on a G-Cloud procurement.

 Before you start

-Before you start your search for cloud services on the Digital Marketplace you should:
+Before you start your search for cloud services you should:

-• write a list of requirements (These requirements will help you decide which search category, keywords and filters to use)
+• write a list of requirements (these requirements will help you decide which category, keywords and filters to use)

 • start an audit trail